Spitfire (song)

-"Spitfire" is a song by the English electronic dance music group the Prodigy.
-It was initially released as a 12-inch vinyl record on 4 April 2005, as a digital download from iTunes the following day, and as a CD single on 11 April 2005.
-It was the third and last single from the album Always Outnumbered, Never Outgunned, on which it appeared as the opening track, and entered the UK Dance Chart at number one despite not charting on the all-genre UK Singles Chart.
-The opening vocals on "Spitfire" are performed by Liam Howlett's wife Natalie Appleton, with the backing vocals performed by Juliette Lewis.
-The song has been included in The Sopranos, Gotham, House of Wax and The Unborn soundtracks.
-It was previously the intro song at all of the National Hockey League's Calgary Flames home games and is also used as the ringwalk theme of boxer George Groves.
+"Spitfire" is a song by the English electronic dance music group The Prodigy.
+It was the third and last single from their 2004 album Always Outnumbered, Never Outgunned, of which it was as the opening track.
+It was initially released as a 12-inch vinyl record on 28 March 2005, as a digital download from iTunes the following day, and as a CD single on 11 April 2005.

+It entered the UK Dance Chart at number one but did not chart on the all-genre UK Singles Chart.
+It has been included in The Sopranos, Gotham, House of Wax, and The Unborn soundtracks.
+It was used as the introduction song of the National Hockey League's Calgary Flames home games, and is also used as the ringwalk theme of the boxer George Groves.

+Its opening vocals were performed by Liam Howlett's wife Natalie Appleton, formerly of the group All Saints, and its verse and other vocals were performed by Juliette Lewis.